Khalida Safarova

 Khalida Alakbar gizi Safarova (Xalidə Ələkbər qızı Səfərova, 25 August 1926 — 23 December 2005) was an Azerbaijani painter, People's Artist of the Azerbaijan SSR.

 Biography

-Khalida Safarova was born on August 25, 1926 in Ganja.
-In 1941–1944 she studied at Azerbaijan State School of Art named after Azim Azimzade, and in 1949–1955 at art faculty of All-Union State Institute of Cinematography in Moscow.
+Khalida Safarova was born on August 25, 1926, in Ganja.
+In 1941–1944 she studied at Azerbaijan State School of Art named after Azim Azimzade, and in 1949–1955 at the art faculty of All-Union State Institute of Cinematography in Moscow.

 Khalida Safarova married artist Mahmud Taghiyev in 1946, and was the mother of Akram Tagiyev.
-The painter died on December 23, 2005 in Baku.
+The painter died on December 23, 2005, in Baku.

 Career

 Khalida Safarova's first diploma work was "Letter from the Front".
 Her second diploma work – illustrations to Nizami Ganjavi's poem "Khosrow and Shirin" were exhibited at the exhibition of the USSR Academy of Arts, the anniversary of All-Union State Institute of Cinematography, as well as the film festival in Prague and Paris in 1956.